alabiibrahim/Plant-Co.-Global-Performance/README.md

 ![DataModeling](Images/Data%20Modeling.PNG)

-This project is built on a Star Schema architecture, optimized for analytical performance, scalable reporting, and reliable DAX calculations in Power BI.
+This project is built on a **Star Schema** architecture, optimized for analytical performance, scalable reporting, and reliable DAX calculations in Power BI.

 - Fact Table: contains transactional sales data acting as a central table connecting all business dimensions with key metrics (Quantity, Sales, COGs).

-- Plant_Products Table: This here contains the product attributes and hierarchy to help in analysis with product size, type, group e.t.c
+- Plant_Products: Contains the product attributes and hierarchy to help in analysis with product size, type, group e.t.c

-- Accounts Table: Contains customer and account information includes geographic and location for regional a nalysis.
+- Accounts: Contains customer and account information includes geographic and location for regional a nalysis.

-- Calendar Table: Created to help in time intelligence analysis.
+- Calendar: It was created to help in time intelligence analysis.
 It helps in calculating YTD, PYTD and SAMEPERIODLASTYEAR.

-- Measures Table: This is not connected to other table but used for all DAX measures to help in reusability, readability.
+- Measures: This is not connected to other table but used for all DAX measures to help in reusability, readability.

 - Slic_Values: This is also diconnected from other tables.
 It helps in calculating dynamic slicers measures and a conditional measures.Also, this slicers is not connected intentionally as to be flexible.